Conner Menez: Chicago Cubs

 On December 8, 2021, the Chicago Cubs selected Menez in the minor league phase of the Rule 5 draft.
 He was assigned to the Triple-A Iowa Cubs to begin the 2022 season.

 On May 9, 2022, Menez was selected to the 40-man and active rosters.
 After pitching a scoreless inning in a loss to the Arizona Diamondbacks, he was optioned back to Triple-A Iowa.
 On June 4, Menez was designated for assignment by Chicago after Caleb Kilian had his contract selected.
 He cleared waivers and was sent outright to Triple-A Iowa on June 6.

 Hokkaido Nippon-Ham Fighters

-On June 24, 2022, Menez announced on his Instagram that he would be signing with the Hokkaido Nippon-Ham Fighters of the NPB.
-Fighters manager Tsuyoshi Shinjo said regarding Menez's acquisition that he may come to the NPB "in a week".
+On June 24, 2022, Menez announced via Instagram that he would be signing with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
+Fighters manager Tsuyoshi Shinjo said regarding Menez's acquisition that he may come to Japan "in a week".
+In 18 appearances for the Fighters, Menez recorded a 1.08 ERA with 28 strikeouts in 25.0 innings pitched.

+In 2023, Menez pitched in 12 games for the Fighters, logging a 3.16 ERA with 19 strikeouts in 25 2/3 innings of work.
+On July 1, 2023, Menez was released by Hokkaido.

+On October 9, 2023, Menez signed to played winter baseball with the Águilas Cibaeñas of the Dominican Professional Baseball League, where he pitched in three games.

+Diablos Rojos del México

+On March 23, 2024, Menez signed with the Diablos Rojos del México of the Mexican League.
+In 31 games (7 starts), he compiled a 4–2 record and 4.25 ERA with 45 strikeouts across 53 innings of work.
+With the team, Menez won the Serie del Rey.

+On October 17, 2024, Menez signed to play winter baseball with the Tomateros de Culiacán of the Mexican Pacific League.
+He made 14 appearances for the Diablos in 2025, registering a 2-1 record and 2.35 ERA with 17 strikeouts across 15 1/3 innings pitched.
+On July 11, 2025, Menez was released by the team.

+Saraperos de Saltillo

+On July 28, 2025, Menez signed with the Saraperos de Saltillo of the Mexican League.

 Personal life

-Menez's grandfather is Bill Plummer, a former major league catcher, coach, and manager.
+Menez's grandfather was Bill Plummer, a former major league catcher, coach, and manager.